-NTP TERM 1(Total: 6 credits)
+NTP TERM 1(TOTAL: 6 CREDITS)

 Course No. Credits

 BIOL 1190 3

 ENGL 1127 or 1128 3

-NTP TERM 2 (Total: 6 Credits)
+NTP TERM 2 (TOTAL: 6 CREDITS)

-Course No. Credit
+Course No. Credits

 BIOL 1191 3

 ENGL 1129 or 1130 3

-NTP TERM 3 (Total: 6 Credits)
+NTP TERM 3 (TOTAL: 6 CREDITS)

 Course No. Credits

 BIOL 2290 3

 NURS 1103 3

-STUDENT MAINTENANCE OF STANDING
+STUDENT MAINTENANCE OF STANDING REQUIREMENTS

-Please note that students are responsible for their maintenance of standing while enrolled as students in the Langara College NTP Program.
-Applicants are advised that progression in the program requires students to maintain a 2.33 cumulative GPA with no grade lower than 'C+' for all program courses, including electives.
-This will apply to Program courses taken as of Fall Semester 2010.
+Please note that students are responsible for their maintenance of standing while enrolled in the Langara College Bachelor of Science in Nursing (BSN) Program, in the Nursing Transition Program (NTP) or on the waitlist for either of these programs.

+Students enrolled in, or on the waitlist for, the BSN Program or NTP are advised that progression in the program requires all students to maintain a 2.33 cumulative GPA with no grade lower than 'C+' for all Nursing program courses, including support courses and electives.